AuDacity 2025 - Agenda

 04:30 PM - 05:30 PM |

 This session will review the committee task, process, outcome, rational, and next steps for the recent report "Meaningful Outcome Measures in Adult Hearing Health Care" from The National Academies of Science, Engineering, and Medicine that culminated in a recommended core outcome set of measures for clinical and research studies related to non-surgical or implant hearing interventions.
-Learning Outcomes:
+Attendees will be able to:

 By equipping essential staff with these core competencies, hearing care professionals can spend more time focused on clinical care.
 The long-term impact?
 A more efficient practice, improved patient outcomes, and measurable time savings across your team.
 A trained Technology Specialist streamlines workflow and reduces the time spent on technical support tasks—where it counts the most.
 Speaker: Nicholas Reed, Au.D., Ph.D. |